Essential tips for private tutors in the UK

-- payment in cash, cheque, Paypal, bank transfer, or through a online payment system on the tutor's website.
+- payment by cheque, Paypal, bank transfer, or through an online payment system on the tutor's website.

 Whatever strategy you use, many tutors find that a free or reduced-price consultation lesson is important to establish trust and understand the student's requirements.
 You might consider offering a consultation lesson for free, at a reduced fee, or for a shorter length of time than a standard lesson.